Media and internet company IAC is buying Angie's List

 Founded by Angie Hicks in 1995, Angie’s List lets users research, shop for and rate local plumbers, home cleaners and other service providers.
 HomeAdvisor.com offers resources for home repair and improvement projects, such as helping find the average project cost across the country and finding professionals for the work.

+New York-based IAC, which is controlled by media mogul Barry Diller, will own between 87 percent and 90 percent of ANGI Homeservices Inc., depending on how many Angie’s List shareholders take cash instead of stock in the combined company.

+HomeAdvisor CEO Chris Terrill will become chief executive of ANGI Homeservices Inc., which will be based at HomeAdvisor’s headquarters in Golden, Colorado.

-Shares in Indianapolis-based Angie’s List surged more than 42 percent in extended trading after the deal was announced.
+Shares in Indianapolis-based Angie’s List surged more than 42 percent to $8.39 in extended trading after the deal was announced.